 The fruit are prized by wildlife.
 Persimmon fruit is a very important food source for songbirds, turkey, and small and large mammals.
 In winter persimmon is a precious food source when little else is available.
 Here in Central Florida the wildlife have access to the ripening fruit from September to November.

 The dried seeds have been reported to be used as a coffee substitute.
 Friends and I have made a weak coffee from ground seeds at many of our edible plant programs.
 However, people with stomach trouble should probably steer clear because the seeds have a very high tannin content and can cause problems at any amount.
 “Bark and seeds contain tannins; potentially toxic in large amounts.”

 “Persimmon provided … resources in the nineteenth century.
-Both fruit and bark were used … to treat fevers, sore throats, diarrhea, dysentary ….
-Civil War doctors of the South … recommended syrup made from uripe … fruits … as an easily used preventative for dysentary in camps.
+Both fruit and bark were used … to treat fevers, sore throats, diarrhea, dysentery ….
+Civil War doctors of the South … recommended syrup made from uripe … fruits … as an easily used preventative for dysentery in camps.

 Apart from medicinal uses, immature persimmons mashed and boiled in water, provided a basis for an indelible ink and black dye … the juice also served as a tanning agent for leather.